achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Double-precision floating point value statement

-A double-precision floating point value statement defines a double-precision floaing point constant.
+A double-precision floating point value statement declares a double-precision floaing point constant.
 It has as a single argument a [floating point literal](#literals), which specifies the value of the constant.
 The syntax of the statement is as follows:

     :::ebnf